 Project Managers: Why Every Creative Agency Needs One

 Project Managers: Why Every Creative Agency Needs OneAfter starting up our web design and development agency, Pelago, in August of 2000, it took only a few months to realize we would have to add a project manager to our eclectic mix of creatives.
 Our creative design and development skills were enough to get a project started on the right track with brilliant ideas and visual direction, but we were lacking in our ability to incorporate the client in the process and complete projects in a timely manner, especially as our projects grew bigger in budget and size.
 That was when we decided to hire Michael.
 Since that fateful interview at a coffee shop eight years ago, Michael has become one of the best project managers any creative agency could hope for.
 Having steered us through two recessions and streamlined our internal creative and billing processes, we’ve made him a partner.
 And we’ve never looked back.
-Based on our nine-plus years of experience as a web design and development agency, here are some reasons why we think every creative firm should have a project manager, or at the very least, someone capable of playing the role.
+Based on our nine-plus years of experience as a web design and development agency, here are some reasons why we think a project manager within every creative agency is imperative, or at the very least, someone capable of playing the role.

 Protect the designer from the client